Set your way back machine to the summer of love (1994)…

-Our first run was on May 13 1995.
-Greg had just traded his 1992 Red base model on a 1995 Red base model and showed up with the new ride for the innaugural run.
+Our first run was on May 13, 1995.
+Greg had just traded his 1992 Red base model on a 1995 Red base model and showed up with the new ride for the inaugural run.
 We didn’t know what sort of turnout we would have for the 1st run, so we invited the Houston & Dallas chapters to join us in the fun.
 As we ended up with 13 cars at the start of our run from the Bluebonnet chapter alone!
-When we arrived in Marble Falls, the Dallas & Houston Chapter rolled.
+When we arrived in Marble Falls the Dallas & Houston Chapter rolled.
 By the time everyone was fed and shopped out, we rolled out with 36 cars and close to 70 people!
-We rolled on through Llanno, Willow City and Luckenbach.
+We rolled on through Llano, Willow City, and Luckenbach.
 We were quite a sight!

-One of the original members, John “JT” Turner lead the club’s second run, (June 1995)another 13 cars headed to the Salt Lick for BBQ.
-This trip travelled over Canyon Dam, across Devil’s Backbone, Wimberly, Bulverde, Fischer, Kendalia & Bergheim, ending up at Spechts Store.
+One of the original members, John “JT” Turner lead the club’s second run, (June 1995) and another 13 cars headed to the Salt Lick for BBQ.
+This trip traveled over Canyon Dam, across Devil’s Backbone, Wimberly, Bulverde, Fischer, Kendalia, & Bergheim, ending up at Specht's Store.

-November 1995 found use freezing cold, headed to Leakey to check out the fall color, and a visit from the Dallas chapter for our monthly meeting at the Selma City Hall Bar Grill
+November 1995 found us freezing cold, heading to Leakey to check out the Fall color, and a visit from the Dallas chapter for our monthly meeting at the Selma City Hall Bar Grill

 March 96 we joined the Dallas chapter for their annual March Miata Madness regional event, and another great run through Willow City.